Expensent

 Skip it (or stay on the free tier) when…

-If the second list describes you, stop here, stay on Expensify Free, and save yourself the subscription.
+If the second list describes you, start with the free personal account and save yourself the subscription.
 If the first list describes you, keep reading — the rest of this guide is written for you.

 2. Expensify's 2026 plans decoded: which tier do freelancers actually need?

-Expensify's pricing page has changed a lot since the 2023 New Expensify rebrand — the chat-first reimagining of the product where every expense, report, and trip has an embedded chat thread.
+Expensify's pricing page has changed a lot since the New Expensify launch (design system 2023, global rollout 2024) — the chat-first reimagining of the product where every expense, report, and trip has an embedded chat thread.
 Here is the freelancer-relevant shortlist as of 2026.

 Collect and Control are team plans.
 If you're routinely asking “do I need Control for the approval rules?” you are almost certainly not the target customer.
 Save the $9/month, buy a better coffee grinder.
 For a deep dive into the firm-level features, see Expensify for accountants.